Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-mickey-gk/answers.md

 ![running my sql on cmd](<images\Command Prompt - mysql  -u root -p 6_20_2024 3_40_18 AM.png>)

 CHALLENGES FACED DURING SET UP.
 1. Unfamiliarity with the tools and development software resulted in much time taken on doing the set up.
-I was completed all the installation as it was required at the end. thank you,
+I completed all the installation as it was required at the end. thank you,

 name: MICHAEL GONA KATANA